Xuanzang (film)

-Xuanzang is a 2016 Chinese-Indian historical adventure film that dramatizes the life of Xuanzang (602—664), a Buddhist monk and scholar.
+Xuanzang is a 2016 Chinese-Indian historical adventure film that dramatizes the life of Xuanzang (602–664), a Buddhist monk and scholar.
 The film depicts his arduous nearly two-decade overland journey to India during the Tang dynasty on a mission to bring Buddhist scriptures to China.
 The film is directed by Huo Jianqi and produced by Wong Kar-wai.
 It stars Huang Xiaoming as the titular character, and includes cameo or short performances by other accomplished actors including Kent Tong, Purba Rgyal, Sonu Sood and Tan Kai.
 It was released in China on 29 April 2016, with distribution in China by China Film Group Corporation.
 It was selected as the Chinese entry for the Best Foreign Language Film at the 89th Academy Awards but was not nominated.
 It won the Golden Angel Award Film and the best screenwriter categories at the 12th Chinese American Film Festival and was nominated in several categories at the 31st Golden Rooster Awards.

 Plot

-During the Tang dynasty's era of "Zhen Guan" (of Emperor Taizong), Xuanzang, a young Buddhist monk, in his quest to find the essence of Buddhism, embarks on a journey to India, that is fraught with perils and dangers.
+During the Tang dynasty's era of "Zhen Guan" (of Emperor Taizong), Xuanzang, a young Buddhist monk, in his quest to find the essence of Buddhism, embarks on a journey to India.
+The journey that is fraught with perils and dangers.
 He encounters natural disasters, and sees the sufferings of the common people.
-Soldiers get in his way, his disciple betrays him, he struggles through deserts, is short on food and water, and traverses treacherous snow-covered mountain ranges.
+Soldiers get in his way and his disciple betrays him.
+He struggles to get across deserts, running short on food and water, and traverses treacherous snow-covered mountain ranges.
 He finally arrives in India, and studies Buddhism in earnest.
-By the time he returns to China, he is a little over 40 years old and he then devotes the remainder of his life to translating and studying the Sanskrit scriptures that he carried back from India.
+By the time he returns to China, he is a little over 40 years old.
+He devotes the remainder of his life to translating and studying the Sanskrit scriptures that he carried back from India.